-The biggest benefit for me has been the introduction of DWI Champions in each of the modules & the support from operations to allow the 1st Thursday of every month as DWI/5S day.
-Outline of day below.
-Managers fully support the day.
-After a few teething problems, releasing the team from their day job, it has now become the norm.
-We are using the Champions to gather information & take part in improvement projects.
+The biggest benefit for me has been the introduction of DWI Champions in each of the modules and the support from operations to allow the 1st Thursday of every month as DWI/5S day.
+Managers fully support the day and after a few teething problems, releasing the team from their day job, it has now become the norm.
+We are using the Champions to gather information and take part in improvement projects.

-The important thing is to provide feedback to those completing DWI cards & raising actions from safe visits.
-We modified the module managers EHS targets to include % completion of actions from DWI, incidents & EHS inspections.
-We had a few issues particularly with maintenance completing actions in a timely manner, we therefore set up a weekly review with the Operations manager & maintenance manager to progress completion.
+The important thing is to provide feedback to those completing DWI cards and raising actions from safe visits.
+We modified the Module Managers EHS targets to include % completion of actions from DWI, incidents and EHS inspections.
+We had a few issues particularly with maintenance completing actions in a timely manner, we therefore set up a weekly review with the Operations Manager and Maintenance Manager to progress completion.
 We have seen big improvements and ownership being taken by the modules rather than always coming back to EHS Department.”